sirpedrotavares/evtx_to_xml/README.md

 # evtx_to_xml

 A Rust-based tool for parsing and filtering Windows EVTX event logs.
 This tool processes both individual EVTX files and directories containing multiple EVTX files.
 It supports filtering logs by event IDs, date ranges, and specific target users.
+The XML output can be uploaded into LogonTracer: https://github.com/JPCERTCC/LogonTracer

 ## Features